 This web page is dedicated to those great pre solid state Yaesu transceivers.
-These are some of my favorite boatanchors.
+These are some of my favorite boat anchors.
 I collect lots of different kinds of boat anchors, namely Hallicrafters, Hammarlund, National, Gonset and Yaesu.
 I don't think the FTdx series of radios get enough exposure, hence the purpose of this web page.
 These were the forerunners of most of the imported ham radios.
 When I got my ham license in 1973 and first saw a FTdx560 in operation I could only dream of owning one, but could not afford one.
-I recently acquired this complete station.
+I bought my first FTdx series radio, a complete station in 2000 after a 27 year wait.
 It consists of the FTdx560 transceiver, the FV400S vfo, the SP560 speaker and the UD-844 microphone.
 It puts out about 200-250 watts on SSB.
 My first contact on 20 meters was with RV0AM.
 He gave me a 5-7 report.
 I was using a G5RV up at about 32 feet at the apex.I hope you enjoy this web page and I hope to update with more information and pictures of other FTdx series of radios in the near future.
 I am always looking for other FTdx users that would like to share their experiences.
 If you would like pictures of your FTdx radio on this web site let me know.
 We want to make this site as helpful as possible for all FTdx users and collectors.
 If you would like more FTdx information you can use these links to JR3XUH and JA6NKA's web sites, I would also like to thank Yasuhiro Yoshida (JR3XUH)and Masafumi Ikenoue (JA6NKA) for all their additional infomation on the FTdx series.

 JR3XUH's 401 Page